 - Potential Eye Damage: Unlike Augmented Reality or AR, VR can damage your eyes if used for extended periods.
 After it’s a display unit mounted inches away from your eyes.
 Even the addiction to modern-day computers has raised a problem called computer vision syndrome.
 If the addiction to VR gets real, the situation will become even worse.
 This is one of the major drawbacks of VR, major enough to get a country’s government involved if things go out of hand.

 - Weight Of VR Devices: VR devices are considered very heavy for a wearable.
 Extended use of a VR headset can cause serious neck pain and headache.
-This weight is manageable, however, using lighter material but that increases the cost of the headset.
+This weight is manageable, however, using lighter material but increases the cost of the headset.

-- Usability Limitations: What good uses of VR can you think of besides use in the gaming, medical, and retail industry.
+- Usability Limitations: What good uses of VR can you think of besides use in the gaming, medical, and retail industries.
 These are also not very optimized and stable.
 The uses of VR are very limited which makes it a not-so-good investment for businesses.

 Why Virtual Reality Shopping centres Are Not Getting Traction?

 Although Virtual Reality may have opened doors to countless opportunities for businesses, the fully functional implementation is not quite there as of now.
 One of those implementations is creating a VR shopping centre.
 For a gigantic retail business like Walmart, it’s a piece of cake.
 As for small and medium retail businesses, the story changes.
-Factors like initial investment capital and financial risks come into play which limits the expansion of VR shopping centres.
+Factors like initial investment capital and financial risks come into play, which limits the expansion of VR shopping centres.
 Let’s see the limitations which are hindering the widespread implementation of VR shopping centres.

 - Financial Limitations Of Businesses: The fully functional implementation of Virtual Reality and Augmented Reality involves a decent investment.
-Implementing new technologies like this is a piece of cake for giant businesses but that’s not the case with small and medium businesses.
+Implementing new technologies like this is a piece of cake for giant businesses, but that’s not the case with small and medium businesses.
 Businesses don’t have enough financial resources to spend on new technologies that can have a low ROI.
 The ROI, however, depends on businesses to businesses and is a function of their customer base.

-- Huge Risk: Businesses often associate VR as high risk and medium reward opportunity.
+- Huge Risk: Businesses often associate VR as a high risk and medium reward opportunity.
 Small businesses cannot afford to lose money on technologies their customers don’t fully understand.
 It’s pretty much a gamble for small businesses which needs to be avoided in any case (for small businesses).

-- Graphical Limits: Although VR technology is nearly a decade old, the improvements in graphics quality are not impressive.
+- Graphing Limits: Although VR technology is nearly a decade old, the improvements in graphics quality are not impressive.
 Customers may not feel satisfied with the graphics quality of a VR shopping centre.
 Neither will they get to see the real quality of a product in a VR shopping centre.
 If the graphics of a VR shopping centre is poor, the customer will prefer eCommerce over it any day.
 That’s another reason why businesses don’t want to invest in Virtual Reality.

 - Lack Of Understanding: VR technology was introduced a decade ago, still it hasn’t reached the user base that it should have.
 Virtual Reality is still a new concept for most people.
-Some people haven’t even heard the name of VR, let go of experiencing it.
+Some people haven’t even heard the name of VR, let go about experiencing it.
 This lack of understanding in people scares retail businesses to invest in VR and create a virtual mall for their users.
 What good will a VR shopping centre will do if there will be no one visiting it?

 Virtual Reality sure is a cutting-edge technology that was developed to make life easier.
 Is it doing its job though?
 VR sets the stage for more advanced technologies as the applications of VR sounds like science fiction.
-VR shopping centres are one of those futuristic applications where you can have a life-like shopping experience from the comfort of your home.
+VR shopping centres are one of those futuristic applications where you can have a lifelike shopping experience from the comfort of your home.
 Sounds very convenient, doesn’t it?
 Is it though?